-To really know a city it is necessary to know its people, the people who live and who lived once among its streets and its buildings ... and maybe those who had them built.
+To really know a city it is necessary to know its people, the people who live and who once lived among its streets and its buildings ... and maybe those who had them built.

 Enjoying this day tour, it is possible to get to know 4 important characters in the history of Rimini through their most tangible legacies, their homes or the impressive buildings they were bound with.

-A journey through 4 eras, four characters and four different structures, covering two thousand years of history in Rimini: Eutyches the Roman surgeon, Sigismondo Pandolfo Malatesta the lord of Rimini, Alessandro Gambalunga the patron who donated the first library to the city and Amintore Galli the composer who gave "voice" to Rimini.
+A journey through 4 eras, four characters and four different structures, covering two thousand years of history in Rimini: Eutyches the Roman surgeon, Sigismondo Pandolfo Malatesta the lord of Rimini, Alessandro Gambalunga the patron who donated the first library to the city and Amintore Galli the composer who gave a "voice" to Rimini.

 The itinerary follows a chronological order and allows you to enjoy a wider overview of the city.

 The itinerary starts from one of the most important national archaeological finds from the Roman era, the "surgeon's house".

 Eutyches' home is dated back around the third century AD and was brought to light in the center of Piazza Ferrari.
 It takes its name from the profession of its "Dominus", which became evident to archaeologists thanks to the very rich set of surgical instruments, the largest ever found.
 Eutyches is the first "guest" we meet, whose name is now known thanks to an inscription on his home.
 He was probably an oriental surgeon who had followed the Roman legions in his youth and then decided to continue his profession by settling in Rimini.

 The 'domus', with the colorful mosaics and wall paintings that enriched the rooms, is today an open-air museum, visible at 360 degrees through a glass structure that defends its integrity.
 During the opening hours it is possible to walk inside the site and then continue the visit inside the nearby Museum of the city where the finds are kept.